Menu

 Taking good care of your skin can support wound healing and your general health.
 In some cases, the skin may feel itchy.
 Try not to scratch as this may slow the healing process and increase the risk of infection.

 Following surgical skin cancer treatment, it’s important to keep the wound clean and follow the advice provided by your medical professional.
 Watch out for bleeding and signs of infection.
+Learn more about taking care of your skin after treatment of skin cancer here.

 Plus Iconminus Icon